Get

 The KIT gene determines how much white the fur contains, and there are several alleles.

-• Birman Gloving Allele – The Birman gloving allele is responsible for the white paws of many cats.
-It’s a recessive gene, and homozygotes will have white paws.
-Heterozygotes will have white paws but may also have other white patches.
+• Birman Gloving Allele –The Birman gloving allele is breed-specific and responsible for the white paws of Birman cats.

-• Dominant White Allele – The dominant white allele blocks melanocytes from reaching the skin, resulting in a pure white cat no matter what other color genes they have.
-This gene will also cause blue eyes in your cat and deafness.
+• Dominant White Allele –The dominant white allele blocks melanocytes from reaching the skin, resulting in a pure white cat, no matter what other color genes they have.
+This gene can be associated with deafness, particularly in blue-eyed cats.

-• Dominant White Spotting Allele – The dominant white spotting allele is like the dominant white allele, but this one only blocks the melanocytes from reaching certain areas of the skin.
+• Dominant White Spotting Allele – The dominant white spotting allele blocks the melanocytes from reaching certain areas of the skin.

 Tyrosinase Gene

 The tyrosinase gene has three alleles, C/c/c1, and it affects the tyrosinase enzyme.
-If your cat receives the C allele, it will receive a full coat of pigmentation, while it will receive one of two forms of albinism: full and temperature-sensitive.
+If your cat receives the C allele, it will receive a full coat of pigmentation, while c and c1 result in temperature-sensitive or complete albinism.

 divider 1 paws